magerags/btc-price-guessing/README.md

 ## Getting Started

-The app is deployed at btcguesser.tomwhittl.com
+The app is deployed at btcguesser.tomwhittl.com (running on Netlify)

 or you can run it locally as detailed below: